tmick0/arduino-rgbctrl/README.md

 - The first token is an opcode, and subsequent tokens are operands
 - If an operand starts with `r`, it is a register; if it starts with a `:`, it is a label; otherwise, it is an immediate

+Note the assembler currently does only a single pass over the input, so branch instructions must refer to labels that occur previously in the source.
+The virtual machine itself does support forward branching.

 The assembler depends on the package [bitstruct](https://pypi.org/project/bitstruct/).

 ## License